Guidelines prior to starting the PCB layout

 PCB Design Layout Guidelines for Routing

-It is essential for circuit board designers to layout their board to create the best signal and power integrity possible.
+It is essential for circuit board designers to layout boards to create the best signal and power integrity possible.
 Components should be arranged in the optimum position for short and direct trace routing.
 At the same time, the board must be laid out so that all of the nets can be completely routed.
 Trying to balance these needs can be quite a challenge in high-density designs.
 The first PCB design layout guideline is to set up the design rules and constraints for trace routing.

 Design Rules and Constraints